 |Women, Men, Girls, Boys|

-Winter brings cold, dampness and ice here in the north east.
+You know winter brings cold, dampness and ice.
 Are you ready?
 You know you'll need some cowls and mitts for yourself and your family.
-How about a double layered, double warm hat to ...
+How about a double layered, double warm hat to snuggle your ...

-Winter brings cold, dampness and ice here in the north east.
+You know winter brings cold, dampness and ice.
 Are you ready?
 You know you'll need some cowls and mitts for yourself and your family.
 How about a double layered, double warm hat to snuggle your ears?
 Or a fashion forward welted hat with waves or multiple colors?
+A deep cowl that doubles as a hood would be lovely.
+Many patterns come with free mitt patterns included.
 Don't be caught out in the cold, snow, and gales with out some lovely snugly woolies?

 You will need to get ready for gifting, and knit for yourself.
 Get your needles clicking, you need to get to work.
 Here are a few simple and lovely warm patterns for you to choose from;

-An interesting sidewards knit hat that brings to mind some of ZZ's hats- http://www.craftsy.com/pattern/knitting/accessory/zzs-welted-hat/57549
+An interesting sidewards knit hat that brings to mind some of ZZ Top's hats-

-For those looking for extra warmth in a hat, this flat knit is a double hat! - http://www.craftsy.com/pattern/knitting/accessory/sideways-and-snuggley-a-double-hat/59372
+For those looking for extra warmth in a hat, this flat knit is a double hat for double the warmth! - http://www.craftsy.com/pattern/knitting/accessory/sideways-and-snuggley-a-double-hat/59372

 and there are others.